Who We Are

 Office and Finance Manager

-Anastasia has more than 6 years of professional experience providing Office Management, Event/Project Coordination and Marketing Assistance.
+Anastasia has more than 6 years of professional experience providing office management, event/project coordination and marketing assistance.
 Experienced in providing administrative support to high-level international entities, Anastasia assisted with project coordination, event planning, and guest services while employed by the Embassies of Switzerland and Israel, and by the World Bank.
-She is experienced creating, auditing and maintaining financial reports, databases and QuickBooks Data.
-Proficient use of MS Office Suite, Lotus Notes, Lexis/Nexis, Constant Contact, Go To Meeting, and Internet search engines.
-She comes to TWG from Encon Services International LLC in Bethesda where she served as Office Manager.
+She is experienced in creating, auditing and maintaining financial reports, databases and QuickBooks data.
+Anastasia comes to TWG from Encon Services International LLC in Bethesda where she served as Office Manager.
 She is fluent in Russian, German and Hebrew.

 “Be the change you want to see in the world.”
 (Gandhi)

 Chine is a young, dynamic citizen of Nigeria with a passion for entrepreneurship, who combines experience working in marketing in the U.S. with a deep understanding of business in Africa.
 He has held marketing, research, and business engagement positions at SilverBird, one of Africa’s largest multimedia entertainment companies; the Global Adaptation Institute and the Corporate Council on Africa, both NGOs based in Washington, D.C.; and Henry Schein, Inc., the world’s largest supplier of office-based equipment for medical, dental, and veterinary offices.
 While studying at Boston University, Chine was also very active in the Miracle Corners of the World Youth Leadership Organization which awarded him the Mentor of the Year.

 Chine holds a BA in Sociology from Boston University.